gavinfielder/pft/README.md

  - The `moul_` block has subgroups `moul_d_`, `moul_i_`, `moul_o_`, etc.
  - Tests adapated from 42FileChecker have '`ftfc`' in the name

 These naming conventions are ***usually*** followed.
 There's a lot of tests, so making it more consistent is a huge task for another day.
-The first rule plus the `moul_` block are the two that most users care about, and they're both consistent.
+The first rule is the one most users will care about most, and it is consistent.

 ## Disclaimer about the `moul_` tests